xianyuanliu/CTAN/README.md

 ### Introduction

-This repository contains the PyTorch implementation of CTAN framework on UDA for first-person action recogniiton.
+This repository contains the PyTorch implementation of the CTAN framework on UDA for first-person action recognition.
-CTAN is an adversarial channel-temporal attention network, including an I3D backbone, channel- and temporal-wise attention modules, and adversarial UDA modules, working on three datasets, EPIC-8, ADL-7 and GTEA_KITCHEN-6.
+CTAN is an adversarial channel-temporal attention network comprised of an I3D backbone, channel- and temporal-wise attention modules, and adversarial UDA modules trained on EPIC-8, ADL-7, and GTEA KITCHEN-6 datasets.

 -----------------------------------------